-No touching, sharing or borrowing pencils.
-In Israel, families wonder if back to school means back to normal.
+No touching, sharing or borrowing pencils: Israeli students go back to school

 “Suddenly, I had all this time with them,” she said.

 She would prefer that schools waited until it was clearer that the risk of a second wave had passed.
 Her husband, a lawyer, wishes they would move faster.
-He’s comforted by evidence he has read that children are less prone to be infected.
+He’s comforted by evidence he has read that children are less affected by the novel coronavirus.

 He called up a photo of a boy with a backpack.
 It was just sent by his brother-in-law, a pediatric lung specialist.
 “They are sending their son to school this morning,” Matti said.
 “I think it’s fine.”

 At the Henrietta Szold Elementary School gate, the Michels found none of the usual hubbub.
 Only a few cars pulled up to disperse little masked scholars.
-Matti filled out a form that pledged the family to check the children’s temperature each morning.
+Matti filled out a form that pledged the family would check the children’s temperature each morning.

 Alma walked through the gate.
 Clil followed, and then walked out again, her eyes scared above her mask.
 “This is so crazy,” Matti said.

-Suddenly, her mother pointed and Clil saw a staff member handing out Popsicles on the other side.
+Suddenly, her mother pointed, and Clil saw a staff member handing out ice pops on the other side.
 She went in, and moments later they saw her enter the building, guided by a teacher to her new classroom.

 “It’s the uncertainty that has been so hard,” said Rotem Halevi after walking her second-grade daughter to the gate.
-As a class representative, she knew of at least three families in the grade of around 30 who were planning to keep their children home.
+As a class representative, she knew of at least three families in the grade of about 30 who were planning to keep their children home.
 “People don’t feel secure because they keep changing the directions so often.”

 Education officials reported Sunday that 80 percent of Israel’s local school systems opened their early grades for the first day.
 Sixty percent of students who were eligible to return showed up, they said.